 [PAGE WITH BG IMAGE + ONE TEXT BOX + 1 BUTTON]

-When someone is employed or actively looking for employment, they are said to be participating in labour force.
+When someone is employed or actively looking for employment, they are said to be participating in the labour force.

 The current global labour force participation rate for women is just over 49 per cent.
 For men, it’s 76 per cent.
 That’s a difference of nearly 27 percentage points, with some regions facing a gap of more than 50 percentage points.